quasar098/ctf-writeups/amateursctf-2023/README.md

 also gitint sucks btw

+i ended up placing 7/69 (90%) on high school bracket, and 48/914 (95%) overall, which i think is not bad

 | chall name                  | category  | time spent/10  | completion/10  | personal comments                                     |
 |-----------------------------|-----------|----------------|----------------|-------------------------------------------------------|
 | cps remastered              | web       | 7/10           | 10/10          | php sucks so much                                     |